Rosemarie Nitribitt: Police investigations and the trial of Heinz Pohlmann

 Police investigations into the case were conducted very sloppily, with much evidence being destroyed during the first days.
 Several prominent citizens were exposed as her personal acquaintances, including Gunter Sachs and her close friend and benefactor Harald von Bohlen und Halbach, brother of Alfried Krupp von Bohlen und Halbach, head of Krupp industries.

 Heinz Pohlmann, a businessman and friend of Nitribitt's, became the prime suspect.
 He had visited her on 29 October.
 A few days after the murder he was able to settle high debts and bought an expensive car, but could not explain the origins of the money; he provided contradictory information during questioning.
 He had embezzled money at his job.
 He was charged with her murder but acquitted in July 1960 on grounds of reasonable doubt.
 Pohlmann's lawyer had argued that the police had failed, on examining Nitribitt's apartment, to measure the precise temperature there, a fact which he claimed would have been essential in determining the exact time of her death.
 The prosecution did not appeal the acquittal.

 When it became clear that the police would not be able to find the murderer, it was insinuated in the media that high-ranking personalities were trying to thwart any attempts at solving the crime.

 Aftermath

 There is no evidence for the claim that Pohlmann wrote a book about the Nitribitt case after having served his prison sentence for embezzlement.
 In 1958, before his imprisonment, Pohlmann published several articles in Quick magazine instead, giving an explanation about the last days with Rosemarie Nitribitt from his point of view.

 There was speculation that the 1959 unsolved murder of prostitute Blonde Dolly in the Netherlands was linked to Nitribitt's murder.
 Nine years after Nitribitt's murder, a very similar case occurred in Frankfurt.
 The high-class prostitute Helga Matura, who also solicited customers by driving a Mercedes, was murdered, and the case never was solved.

-In 1968, a forged stamp circulated in Germany, showing a murdered Nitribitt and the text "Zehn Jahre [um] Trauer R. Nitribitt" ("10 years mourning [for] R. Nitribitt").
+In 1968, a forged stamp circulated in Germany, showing a murdered Nitribitt and the text "Zehn Jahre Trauer [um] R. Nitribitt" ("10 years mourning [for] R. Nitribitt").